 109. Climb to the top of Lion's Head

-119. Giovanni's Deliworld in Green Point
+119. Giovanni's Deliworld in Green Point111.
+Visit the Association for Visual Arts (AVA)

 120. Irma Stern Museum